PIH/openmrs-module-emr/README.md

 openmrs-module-emr
 ==================

-An EMR that runs on top of the OpenMRS platform
+Higher-level functionality, for a real-time, point-of-care EMR system, built on top of the OpenMRS platform